bahlo/arne.me/content/articles/home-screen-november-2023.md

 * Black background is back!
 * I'm now using the new iOS 17 Overcast widget.
 * Obsidian has made it back to the home screen.
-* I'm evaluating Omni Focus 4 again after switching to Things because of speed issues[^1].
+* I'm evaluating OmniFocus 4 again after switching to Things because of speed issues[^1].

 ![An iPhone Home Screen with a black background.
 At the top are two small widgets: CARROT weather and Overcast.
 Below that are three rows of apps: CouchTimes, WhatsApp, Signal, Obsidian, Gentler Streak, BeReal, Music, Photos, Ivory, HEY, Calendar and Camera.
 The dock has three apps: Safari, Messages & OmniFocus 4](/articles/home-screen-november-2023/home-screen.png)